toonvanstrijp/nestjs-i18n/docs/concepts/resolver.md

 # Resolvers

-The `resolvers` option is used to configure resolvers, default being `I18nJsonLoader`.The resolvers takes in array of resolvers so you can add in any number of resolvers you like.
+The `resolvers` option is used to configure resolvers.
+The resolvers takes in array of resolvers so you can add in any number of resolvers you like.
 `nestjs-i18n` comes with a set of built-in resolvers.

 | Name                       | Default value                |